Visiting Darlington Point

 The unique river environment with majestic river red gums (Eucalyptus Camaldulensis) is a haven for bird and animal life.
 Kingfishers, honeyeaters, parrots and waterbirds.

-The magic birdlife haven of the 2,000 hectare Cuba State Forest is 11 km east of Darlington Point on the Whitton Road
+The magic birdlife haven of the 2,000 hectare Cuba State Forest is 11 km east of Darlington Point on the Whitton Road.
+Willbriggie Regional Park on the north side of the Murrumbidgee River is also a popular bird watching area.

 Boating Fishing Camping Picnicing